 The Inner East councils and community health services have identified reducing alcohol related harm as a priority in their Municipal Public Health and Wellbeing Plans and Integrated Health Promotion Plans.
 The Victorian Public Health and Wellbeing Plan 2019-2023 has also identified reducing harmful alcohol use as a priority.

-Why is alcohol misuse a priority?
+Why is preventing alcohol related harm a priority?

 Statistical information about conditions in Victorian municipalities collated by Hayden Brown

 Understand the theory and context behind preventing alcohol harms, learn about the evidence base, local resources, add your own project, access regional data to support planning